10yung/andyNo10.github.io/_posts/2016-02-04-welcome-andyno10-blog.markdown

 This means Agile, Scrum...

 This blog is built by Jekyll.
 A RoR blog that transform your plain text into static websites and blogs.
-I'd love to use this simple blog to share my ideas and concepts about coding stuffs.
+I'd love to use this simple blog to share my ideas, concepts about coding stuffs and show my learning path.

 Hope you guys will love my posts.